|Title:||Seasonal Water Conservation Consultant|

 About the Position

-The primary role of the Water Conservation Consultant includes the following: (1) To educate TMWA customers on conservation policies in order to reduce water waste; (2) To help customers understand bill statements and save money on water bills; (3) To respond to customers with high bill inquiries by performing water usage reviews; (4) To participate in community events and educational forums that address responsible water use.
+The primary role of the Water Conservation Consultant is to educate TMWA customers on conservation policies in order to reduce water waste as well as help customers understand bill statements and save money on water bills.
+Full-time and part time positions are available.

 EXAMPLE OF DUTIES